Mussy16/weather-app/README.md

-# This is a weather App which make use of a  public API to show  weather of various Cities around the world
+# A weather App which leverages the  public weather API to show different weather conditions around the world famous cities